pieaerts/pieaerts/_masterclasses/zambia-photography-expedition-september-2023.md

 * Dates: August 28 - September 7, 2023 / 10 nights in total
 * Tour starts/ends in: Lusaka, Zambia
-* Price: € 13.500 (based on twin sharing or double sharing accommodation)
+* Price: € 13.500 per person (based on twin sharing or double sharing accommodation)
-* Deposit: € 2.500 (paid upon booking in order to hold your seat)
+* Deposit: € 2.500 per person (paid upon booking in order to hold your seat)
 * No single supplement available
 * Group size: min 4, max 8
 * Experience level: Anyone is welcome, from beginners to professionals